Roi-Avraham/-ComputationalBiologyEx2/README.md

   ![img_5.png](img_5.png)
 - When the algorithm finishes, you will see the 2 graphs and the files, we mentioned before.

+Note that in every generation we print the number of steps until the current generation, so you can see the number of all steps the algorithm did in the last generation.

 # Dictionary
 Genetic_algorithm.py - Document that containing the genetic algorithm for decipher a mono-alphabetic cipher.
 Genetic_algorithm.exe - the exe file of Genetic_algorithm.